AntonBaukin/embeddy/README.md

 On the latter step the configuration is completed, and `Main` class proceedes with `BootLegger.launch()`.

-The launch starts with **14)** building the instance of Knopflerfish framework and invoking it's `start()`.
+The launch starts with **14)** building the instance of Apache Felix framework and invoking it's `start()`.
 Following behaviour depends on whether a temporary storage is used, and whether this run is the first.
-If permanent storage directory is defined by the user, and the start is repeated, Knopflerfish OSGi loads all the bundles installed and starts them.
+If permanent storage directory is defined by the user, and the start is repeated, Apache Felix OSGi loads all the bundles installed and starts them.
 Else, it starts itself only (the system bundle).
 Each case is considered by `Bundler` strategy when **15)** `BootLegger` invokes `Bundler.install()`, then `Bundler.start()`.
 (At this step `BootLegger`